-As long as you use credit cards responsibly, it can seriously pay off in the long run.
-Here are all of the benefits of having a credit card.
+As long as you don't go crazy with credit cards, they can seriously pay off in the long run.
+Here are all of the benefits of having some plastic in your wallet.

-Consider this: on average, students graduate with a bachelor's degree at 21 or 22 years old, or later if they chose to pursue a Master's Degree or PhD.
-To get a mortgage, banks want to see at least 5 years of established credit history, and you are far more likely to be accepted once you hit the 10 year mark.
+To give you a mortgage, banks will want to see at least five years of established credit history, and you are far more likely to be accepted once you hit the 10-year mark.
 This means that you probably need to get a credit card now to be able to build your credit score high enough to qualify for a mortgage in your 30s.

 Also, if you think your score is going to be fine without a credit card, make sure your monthly payments are actually contributing toward building your credit score!
 This may sound like common sense to some people, but many young adults were never taught which bills affect their credit score and which ones don't.

 If you want a good credit score with diversified debt, your best option is to open a credit card.
 Having multiple loans and credit cards can be a good thing, but opening too many accounts can cause problems too.

 And to build good credit, you should borrow only as much as you can afford to pay back in full every month.